 Clemson University values veterans and military-connected students and is proud to offer individualized support through Military & Veteran Engagement (M&VE).
-Please email veteran@clemson.edu or call 864-656-2982 for additional information about campus and community resources, to connect with other veterans and military-connected students, or for assistance transitioning to campus life.
-Visit the M&VE resource center currently located in 108 Vickery Hall for additional assistance, amenities, and opportunities.
+Please email veteran@clemson.edu or call 864-656-0808 for additional information about campus and community resources, to connect with other veterans and military-connected students, or for assistance transitioning to campus life.
+Visit the M&VE resource centers currently located in 108 Vickery Hall or 307 Hendrix Student Center for additional assistance, amenities, and opportunities.